To begin the process of nomination of the Distinguished Secondary School Teaching Award (DSSTA) please download and print the Nomination Packet .

 - The nominee’s complete teaching schedule in the event of a classroom observation.

 We are unable to accept or consider any materials other than those described.
-Please postmark the original dossier and two copies by December 4th, 2017 (no late submissions will be accepted) to:Dr. Todd Kent, Director Program in Teacher Preparation Princeton University 41 William Street Princeton, NJ 08540
+Please postmark the original dossier and two copies by December 4th, 2017 (no late or electronic submissions will be accepted) to:Dr. Todd Kent, Director Program in Teacher Preparation Princeton University 41 William Street Princeton, NJ 08540

 Questions should be directed to Dr. Kent’s office, (609) 258-3336.